akram0zaki/flatforge/docs/user_guide/transformation_rules.md

 ## Sample Files

-The FlatMagic repository includes sample files to demonstrate the use of transformation rules:
+The FlatForge repository includes sample files to demonstrate the use of transformation rules:

 - `samples/config/transformation_rules_test.yaml`: Configuration for testing transformation rules with delimited files
 - `samples/config/transformation_rules_fixed_length.yaml`: Configuration for testing transformation rules with fixed-length files